 A home canning recipe for a Basic Salsa featuring fresh tomatoes.
 Make it as mild or spicy as you like.
 Save a little summer flavor for colder weather.

-I'm still on a canning kick here.
+I'm on a canning kick around here.
 How can I not be with all the great produce that's available this time of year?

 This recipe makes five pints.
 That's just about right for our household.
 If you want to make more, you can double or triple the recipe.
 Just make sure that you keep the same proportions to guarantee that it's safe for canning.

-Prepare the jars, lids and rings as usual.
-You can review how I manage this part of the process in my last post.
+Prepare the jars, lids, and rings as usual.
+You can review how I manage this part of the process in this post.
 Fill the canner with water, bring to the boil and hold until ready to fill the jars.

 There is a lot of prep work involved in this recipe.
 It's not difficult at all, just peeling and chopping.
 And you begin by preparing your tomatoes.

-I prefer Roma tomatoes for salsa and I had a few yellow tomatoes on hand, so I included them as well.
-You can use any combination of tomatoes you like.
+I prefer Roma tomatoes for salsa but I also had a few yellow tomatoes on hand, so I included them as well.
+You can use any combination and types of tomatoes you like.
 To make peeling the tomatoes easy, simply drop them into boiling water for one minute.
 Then drain them and put them into cold water for a few minutes.

 The skins will slip right off.
 It makes the peeling so simple!